 The dynamics of such an attractor changes with the size of the integration domain.
-For a rather small domain ($d = 0.5\lambda$) one obtains a circular attractor [Fig. 3(a)], similar to that of Fig. 1(a).
+For a rather small domain ($d = 0.5\lambda$) one obtains a circular attractor (Fig. 3a), similar to that of Fig. 1a.
 Here, the four-fold geometry of the sensory domain is not reflected in the shape of the trajectory.
-For domains larger than the spiral wavelength, the size of the attractor decreases, as shown in Fig. 3(b) where $d = 1.25\lambda$.
-The 90 degree turns of the drift direction close to the virtual walls agree with the experimental observation [Fig. 1(b)].
-An interesting cross-shaped trajectory is created by further increasing the domain [Fig. 3(c)].
+For domains larger than the spiral wavelength, the size of the attractor decreases, as shown in Fig. 3b where $d = 1.25\lambda$.
+The 90° turns of the drift direction close to the virtual walls agree with the experimental observation (Fig. 1b).
+An interesting cross-shaped trajectory is created by further increasing the domain (Fig. 3c).

 Our experimental and numerical results demonstrate that the considered nonlocal feedback algorithm is highly efficient to control spiral wave dynamics.
-The method can be easily transferred to control the dynamics of spatially extended systems of other types, e.g. in biology [4, 5].
-The size and shape of a sensor by which we collect information about the activity level of a dynamical system turns out to be crucial and decisive on determining the size and shape of the spatiotemporal attractor governing the behaviour of the system under feedback control.
+The method can be transferred to control such dynamics in other types of spatially extended systems, e.g. in cardiac [19] and neuronal tissue [20] or in the context of intracellular calcium dynamics [21].
+The size and shape of a sensor by which we collect information about the activity level of a dynamical system turns out to be crucial and decisive on determining the size and shape of the spatio-temporal attractor governing the behaviour of the system under feedback control.